 Garlic Lamb Chops are easy and delicious!
 Marinade with a simple herb, garlic and oil mix.
 Pan seared they will cook quickly.
 Serve as a dinner recipe with a delicious side dish.Easy Butter Chicken, Creamy Garlic Chicken Thighs, Blue Cheese Mac and Cheese, Moroccan Lamb Couscous, Turkey Chilli Con Carne, Ground Beef Casserole, are all delicious dinner recipes you can serve or pair with a side dish like our skin on roast potatoes or horseradish mashed potatoes.
+Or try our Taco Soup with Black Beans for something completely different!

 For an Easy Lamb Chop recipe you can’t go past this garlic, peppercorn and lamb combo!